Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of West Fargo offers a variety of resources for filing a possible code enforcement complaint.

 We prefer not to receive complaints anonymously.
 Most complaints required follow-up with the complainant for accuracy of addresses/location, access to view the violation, discussion of the issue if no violation is observed, and guidance back to complainant regarding who can address the concerns more appropriately.
 The complainant information is never provided to the property owners where the violations occur unless it goes to court and is requested at that time.
 Please note that all of our records are public, including phones calls and electronic documents.

 The process usually proceeds in the following way:

 Grass and weeds must be less than 8 inches tall on all property within the city limits.
 Property owners are in violation of the public nuisances city ordinance when more than 30% of the yard has grasses and weeds over eight inches tall.

 No noxious weeds can be on the property at any time or percentage of the yard.
 To learn more about noxious weeds, visit the Cass County weed control website.

 Snow must be removed from the sidewalks within 48 hours of the last snow event.
-It is unlawful to push snow onto public property, including streets, boulevards, sidewalks, park property, or adjoining private property without permission from the property owner.
+It is unlawful to push snow onto public property, including streets, boulevards, sidewalks or park property.

 Under the City of West Fargo public nuisance code, wood piles must be stacked 6 inches off the ground to reduce the potential for harborage for vermin.